C0de871/Slicing-Tree/README.md

 # Slicing Tree
 Java application to represent slicing floor as tree.<br>
-This project is for Algorithm 2 course in our univercity.
+This project is for Algorithm 2 course in our university.
 ## Installation

 Clone the github repo to your local machine.